Fall/Winter 2015, Ms. Rosenbaum

 Visual Arts Department POLICIES AND REQUIREMENTS It is the responsibility of every student to be familiar with and honor classroom policies and Department Requirements listed on our home page.
 Click here for the TAB ON OUR HOME PAGE A sketchbook and full toolbox is required daily in class.

-This Week’s Sketchbook Assignment, Due Monday, August 31.
-Create a comic relating to school using the speech bubbles provided.
-You can do a strip or a single box.
-To receive a 10, you must submit the work on time, demonstrate a one-hour commitment, utilize a full 8 x 10 page, and address the prompt creatively.
+This Week’s Sketchbook Assignment, Due Monday, November 30.
+Seniors- two page spread in your full size sketchbook (your choice).
+Juniors: design a card (or two) on the theme of “Home for the Holidays.”
+You must use the card provided and work in pen or marker, no pencil.
+To receive a 10, you must do all of the above, submit the work on time, demonstrate a one-hour commitment, utilize a full page (at least 8 x 10 or larger), and address the prompt creatively.
 Unless specified, you may use the media of your choice.

 Class Due Dates: